A monk, a mausoleum and a delusion in a single amongst Japan's most sacred areas

 Take a scenic and monumental stroll into the grounds

-Let there be mild
+Let there be delicate

 Kobo Daishi Mausoleum